bjornekelund/rbnskew/webserver/README.md

 ```

 The script `upload` that uploads the three files `rbnskew.txt`, `rbnref.txt`,
-and `rbnhist.txt` to the web hostis not included in the repo since it
+and `rbnhist.txt` to the web host is not included in the repo since it
 unfortunately must contain sensitive information in plain text.

 For a hosting service supporting FTP, this file could look like this: